chrisguest75/docker_examples/41_nodejs_remote_devcontainer/README.md

 Hosting a basic webserver using nodejs and mongo inside a devcontainer

+Quick summary:
+* The devcontainer is the container we do dev work in - not what we ship.
+* MongoDB will be in the same network namespace as the Node App - but also both ports are open on host.
+* You can use the node debugger using the launch.json.

 TODO:
 * Killing the volumes
 * Packaging the containers up for production.